County Cork Ireland · Co. Cork · Boherbue Save · Share

 Nov-Feb

-Remote.
-The weather turns.
-But if you're here for the music, that's when it deepens.
+Remote and high.
+The weather turns hard on the hillock.
+But if you are here for the music, winter is when it deepens.

 ◐ Mind yourself